FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_troubleshoot.md

 ## Check updates to the configuration (delay)

-The parameters used by SFTP in CFTPARM and CFTPART files are loaded in memory when <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> starts and updated every 10 seconds if there is a change in the file.
+The parameters used by SFTP in CFTPARM and CFTPART files are loaded in memory when {{< TransferCFT/transfercftname  >}} starts and updated every 10 seconds if there is a change in the file.

 <span id="Perform"></span>

 ## Perform a trace

 If you were not able to remedy the issue as described in the previous sections, you may want to perform an SFTP trace.
-After performing the following commands, you must restart <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span>.
+After performing the following commands, you must restart {{< TransferCFT/transfercftname  >}}.

-    Windows

     set XTRACE_CFT_SFTP_LEVEL=5
     set XTRACE_OUTPUT_FILENAME=sftptrace.txt

-    UNIX
+    {{< TransferCFT/unix >}}

     export XTRACE_CFT_SFTP_LEVEL=5
     export XTRACE_OUTPUT_FILENAME=sftptrace.txt